MMASD: A Multimodal Dataset for Autism Intervention Analysis: Discussion

 \section{Discussion}

-This section delves into the limitations of MMASD and the challenges we encountered during the dataset preparation process.
-As the experiments were conducted in real-world settings, we faced common computer vision challenges, including varying video quality, illumination changes, cluttered backgrounds, and pose variations.
+This section delves into the challenges, insights, and future opportunities of MMASD dataset.
+As the experiments were conducted in real-world settings in children's homes, we faced common computer vision challenges, including varying video quality, illumination changes, cluttered backgrounds, and pose variations.
 Notably, in the feature extraction stage, we encountered pose detection failures in challenging scenarios, such as body occlusion and participants moving out of the scene.
 The intrinsic video quality limitation of MMASD also restricted us from capturing subtle and fine-grained features, such as facial expressions.

 Moreover, it is imperative to conduct in-depth investigations into domain-specific challenges.
 For instance, in standard benchmarks for human activity recognition, typically developing individuals exhibit dominant and continuous actions with similar intensity.
-However, data on MMASD may not solely contain the target behavior throughout the entire duration, as impromptu actions or distractions may occur during therapy sessions for children.
+However, data on MMASD may not solely contain the target behavior throughout the entire duration, as impromptu actions or distractions may (and will) occur during therapy sessions for children with ASD.
 Furthermore, unlike prevailing benchmarks that collect ground truth skeleton data by attaching sensors to the human body, MMASD generates skeleton data by means of pre-trained deep neural networks.
 This is because children with autism have limited tolerance for external stimuli, and the presence of sensors on their bodies may cause them to become anxious, agitated, or exhibit challenging behaviors.
 Consequently, the skeleton data's reliability in MMASD depends on the performance of the underlying pose detectors.
 In addition, children with autism can exhibit varying motor functions, resulting in different intensity levels and completion rates for the same activity.
-Clinician evaluation results can offer additional guidance in determining and classifying activities for each individual.
-Nevertheless, there is a need to explore ways to incorporate tabulated clinician evaluation results with other movement-related features to generate comprehensive representations.